yjw071218/hangman/README.md

 - Ensure the `ranking.txt` file is in the same directory as the executable for the ranking system to function correctly.
 - The game is designed for Windows using the Windows API for console color management and screen handling.

-## Future Enhancements
-- Adding more categories and words.
-- Implementing a multiplayer mode for added fun.

 Enjoy playing the game!